rust-lang/rfcs/text/0000-packages-as-optional-namespaces.md

 # Summary

-Grant exclusive access to publishing crates `parent/foo` for owners of crate `parent`.
+Grant exclusive access to publishing crates `parent::foo` for owners of crate `parent`.

-Namespaced crates can be named in Rust code using underscores (e.g. `parent_foo`).
+Namespaced crates can be named in Rust code with their full name (`parent::foo`).

 # Motivation